-To meet this challenge a range of proposals across the Council are currently being considered including changing the Council Tax Support scheme for 2016 / 2017 to reduce the cost of the scheme.
-Tameside Council have considered and consulted on the following proposed changes to the Council Tax Support scheme;
+To meet this challenge a range of proposals across the Council are currently being considered including changing the Council Tax Support Scheme for 2016 / 2017 to reduce the cost of the scheme.

+Tameside Council have considered and consulted on the following proposed changes to the Council Tax Support Scheme;

-- 1. Cap Council Tax Support to a Band A - 2.
-Reduce the maximum Council Tax Support that can be paid to 75% - 3.
-Changing the amount deducted for working age claimants in respect of non-dependants residing in the household to align with claimants who are pension age.
+- 1. Capping Council Tax Support to a Band A - 2.
+Reduce the maximum limit to the amount of Council Tax Support that can be paid to 75% - 3.
+Changing the amount deducted for working age claimants in respect of non-dependents residing in the household to align with claimants who are pension age.